lewkoo/reusable-gh-action-workflows/README.md

-# Companion repository to blog post - [Simple and re-usable GitHub Action workflows for multiple repositories]()
+# Companion repository to blog post - [Re-usable and maintainable GitHub Action workflows for multiple repositories](www.livanchuk.com/dev-blog/2021/1/6/re-usable-and-maintainable-github-action-workflows-for-multiple-repositories)

-This is a companion repository, containing example workflow and dockerfiles to better illustrate the issues and solutions described in the article.
+This is a companion repository, containing example workflow and Dockerfiles to better illustrate the issues and solutions described in the article.

 Blog post is duplicated below for your convenience.

 ## Intro

-While I will talk about some project specifics, the CI/CD techniques I will outline in this post will be suitable to any individual/organization that maintains a set of GitHub repositories and wants to have a *single*, *unified* GitHub Actions workflow to test, build, validate and eventually release their binaries or whatever the end product of their work is.
+While I will talk about some particulars which relate to our particular situation, the CI/CD techniques I will outline in this post will be suitable to any individual/organization that maintains a set of GitHub repositories and wants to have a *single*, *unified* GitHub Actions workflow to do whatever they want or already do with GitHub Actions.
 The only constants here are, basically:

 * GitHub for repository hosting
 * GitHub Actions for CI/CD